How to Email a College Admissions Officer - Writing Effective Emails

 • Do remember that admissions officers are human.
 They probably won’t respond at light speed.
 They will be busy sifting through the rest of the emails they get from prospective students, but they should get back to you in a decent time.

-• Do be concise.
-You don’t need to provide more background than needed to answer your question, and you don’t want them to have to scroll through your email.
+• Be concise.
+You don’t need to provide more background than necessary to answer your question, and you don’t want them to have to scroll through your email.
 Keep it short and straightforward.

 • Do ask questions college admissions offices can answer.
 The admissions officer won’t know your interests, skills, or your background.
 They won’t be able to tell you which major you should pick or which club you should join.
 However, they can give you more information on program-specifics not laid out online.